aliciamache/aliciamache/README.md

 ## Hi there!

-### My name is Alicia and I am a 4th year Business Computer Information Systems at Westminster University.
+### My name is Alicia and I am a 4th year Business Computer Information Systems student at Westminster University.
 I enjoy taking real life business problems and using my technical skills to find soloutions for them.
 Here are some projects I have worked on over the last few years.
 ### Projects
 **Math Maze Game, Software Engineering Class Project**